serge-oswald/SVG-Lines/README.md

 | `6` | Animation         | Animate attribute, transformation, or motion.                 | `14 clips`  |
 | `7` | Examples          | Samples made in Nova using SVG lines clips.                   | `04 clips`  |

+The organization of the folders corresponds to the structure of the course I share with my students.

 ****
 ## Details
 ...

-****
-## About
-The organization of the folders corresponds to the structure of the course I share with my students.

 ****